Air Monitoring Equipment

 Advantages: The results are more accurate than those of diffusion tubes.

 Personal air-sampling pumps are a little more difficult to use.
-They consist of a small pump that pulls a constant amount of air (usually in liters per minute), a charcoal tube or filter cassette, and a clip for attaching the collection media near the worker's breathing zone.
+They consist of a small pump that pulls a constant amount of air (usually in liters per minute), a charcoal tube, a filter cassette or other sampling devices like a cyclone or liquid impinger to collect the contaminant, and a clip for attaching the collection media near the worker's breathing zone.

 These pumps require calibration before each use and must have the flow rate set to the correct level depending on what is being monitored.
 The worker usually wears the pump and the collection media for the entire day.
-Once the day is finished, the charcoal tube or filter cassette is sent to the laboratory of choice to be analyzed.
+Once the day is finished, the charcoal tube, filter cassette, or liquid media is sent to the laboratory of choice to be analyzed.

 Advantages: The results are usually more accurate than other methods and allow for a broader sampling of chemicals.
-It is also one of the few ways to get a time-weighted average for dusts in the air.
+It is also one of the few ways to get a TWA for dusts in the air.

 Detector tube and pump systems are a very effective way to do on-the-spot air monitoring and meet the OSHA requirements of 25% error.
 They are accurate enough to get an idea of the hazards in the workplace.
 Detector tubes are typically used when surveying an area, and can also give an idea of worker exposure in ppm or percent volume.

 Two main types of pumps are available: piston and bellows.
 The piston style requires the user to pull a piston to pull air through the tube.
 With the bellows style, the user squeezes the bellow, and upon release, air is pulled through the tube as the bellow opens.

 Several types of tubes are used to get a measurement: